elastic/beats/metricbeat/module/kubernetes/_meta/remote-debugger/README.md

 - add `imagePullPolicy` to pull the image from inside Kind
 - add a `ports` to expose the port in order to remote debug from laptop

+Compared to the docker example, here the metricbeat config is provided in the kubernetes manifest and mounted as a volume.

 5. Port forward from k8s to localhost

 ```bash